Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 Why Indiana's classification standard is stricter than the IRS test

-Indiana's ABC test: what each part requires
+Indiana's 123 Test: what each part requires

 To properly classify a worker as an independent contractor for Indiana UI purposes, you must satisfy all three parts: